QUALITY DECLARATION - SUMMARY

 Given the variety of data used, and the adjustments/transformations undertaken in the compilation of the AEEA, an overall assessment of accuracy is necessarily subjective.
 It involves an assessment of underlying data; the adjustments and transformations made - including assumptions used.
 The ABS aims to achieve best practice in each of these facets of environmental accounts compilation.
 While the related concept of reliability can be objectively measured by an analysis of revisions, this does not necessarily indicate the quality of data series.

 A key characteristic of environmental accounts, especially in comparison with other types of environmental information, is its coherence - both among the various items of environmental information and with related economic accounts.
-For example, many sets of environmental indicators are often appropriate for their designed purpose but cannot be integrated with other environmental information or with economic information - thus limiting their usefulness and limiting our capacity to assess data quality.
+For example, many sets of environmental indicators are often appropriate for their designed purpose but cannot be integrated with other environmental information or with economic information - thus limiting their usefulness and limiting capacity to assess data quality.
 The AEEA in contrast is based on the principles and structures of the SEEA and represents a cohesive, integrated set of environmental and economic information.

 The AEEA, like the Australian System of National Accounts, makes extensive use of supply and use tables to confront related data and guide resolution of data anomalies.
 The AEEA takes the additional step of not only confronting related physical environmental datasets - but also of confronting related monetary and physical measures.
-In order to support this confrontation process, all data must be presented using the same definitions, scope, classifications and so on.
+In order to support this confrontation process, all data must be presented using the same definitions, scope, classifications and standards.
 The AEEA is a powerful tool for building coherence among related environment and economic datasets.

 The AEEA provides extensive analysis and commentary in its Main Findings section.
 This section uses commentary, graphs and tables to guide reader understanding and interpretation of the detailed data tables.
-The Explanatory Notes of the AEEA provide further guidance on the data used in AEEA; along with links to supporting environmental accounts publications for further information on concepts, methodologies and data sources.
+The Explanatory Notes of the AEEA provide further guidance on the data used in AEEA, along with links to supporting environmental accounts publications for further information on concepts, methodologies and data sources.

-The interpretation of environmental accounts is assisted by an understanding of the policy context in which these data used.
+The interpretation of environmental accounts is assisted by an understanding of the policy context in which these data are used.
 This is further elaborated in ABS Completing the Picture: Environmental Accounting in Practice which is available online at: http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/4628.0.55.001May%202012